How do I declare a dance minor?

 How many dance studios are there?

 Washington has a vibrant dance community with numerous venues for performance and classes, as well as being home to many seasoned and burgeoning dance companies.
 Local performances, auditions, and information are posted on the call board in the Katzen dance studio.
-In addition, with AU’s close proximity to many leading arts organizations, students have the opportunity to create internships and independent studies in dance education and management.
+In addition, with AU’s close proximity to many leading arts organizations, students have the opportunity to create internships and independent studies in dance education, management and performance.